Local Interpretations for Explainable Natural Language Processing: A Survey: Interpretable Methods

-In general, the method of using extracted rationales from original textual inputs as the models' local interpretations focuses on the faithfulness and comprehensibility of interpretations.
-While trying to select rationales that can well represent the complete inputs, extracting short and consecutive subphrases is also the key objective of each rationale extraction works.
-Such fluent and consecutive subphrases (i.e. the well-extracted rationales) makes this rationales extraction as a friendly interpretable method that provides readable and understandable explanations to any non-expert users without any NLP-related knowledge.
+In general, using extracted rationales from original textual inputs as the models' local interpretations focuses on the faithfulness and comprehensibility of interpretations.
+While trying to select rationales that can well represent the complete inputs in terms of accurate prediction results, extracting short and consecutive sub-phrases is also the key objective of the current rationale extraction works.
+Such fluent and consecutive sub-phrases (i.e. the well-extracted rationales) make this rationales extraction a friendly, interpretable method that provides readable and understandable explanations to non-expert users without NLP-related knowledge.